Hierarchy of Yandex.Cloud resources

 robotsfolder contains the

-If a user is assigned the role of
+If a user is assigned the

-Alice, this user can manage
+Alice, the user can manage

 Alice, but not

-If a user is assigned the role of
+If a user is assigned the

-admin for the
+adminrole for the

 You can't assign roles for some resources because all their permissions are inherited from the folder.
 For example, currently you can't assign a role for a virtual machine.
 When someone tries to obtain information about the virtual machine, IAM checks their access rights for the folder hosting this virtual machine.
 If access rights have not been set for the folder, IAM checks that the subject has the applicable access rights for this cloud.